Delegation is a process.

 And after you’ve answered all of the questions, you are granted a response.

 “Ok, I will get that for you, it will be $6.50.”

 Why is this exhausting?
-It is exhausting because we only have so many decisions in our “decision bank” at the beginning of each day and as we use them up it becomes harder and harder to make good ones.
+It is exhausting because we only have so many decisions in our “decision bank” at the beginning of each day.
+As we use them up it becomes harder and harder to make good ones.
 We are depleted, worn out, and tired.

-I heard that Bill Gates, Steve Jobs, and Warren Buffet all wore the same type of outfit, day in and day out.
+I heard that Bill Gates, Steve Jobs, and Warren Buffet all wore the same type of outfit each day.
 They did this because of this very principle; you have limited decisions on any given day.
 When Steve Jobs got himself ready for the day, it was slacks and a white T-Shirt.
 Every day, the same thing.
-That decision was already made, no need to re-examine it.
+They had already made that decision, no need to re-examine it.
 Better to save the decision bank for decisions that will matter.

 I am no Bill Gates or Steve Jobs, but I related to this principle in my own life.
-I tend to wear the same style of shirt (Duluth Trading) and the same style jeans every day.
-I even buy the same shoes when mine wear out.
+I tend to wear the same style of shirt (Duluth Trading) and jeans every day.
+When my shoes wear out, I rebuy the same ones.
 I have them bookmarked on Amazon.
 My family makes fun of me because my closet looks very dull, but it works for me because I don’t want to waste energy finding new “outfits” every day!
 I would much rather spend my time working on something more productive and rewarding.